yellowspot/ng2-truncate/README.md

 ## Simple Example

-By default the pipe will truncate after 40 characters.
-You could override this with the first argument.
+By default, the pipe will truncate text after 40 characters.
+You could override this using the first argument:

 ```TypeScript
 import { Component } from '@angular/core';